Paul Armin Edelmann

 Paul Armin Edelmann (born 1968) is an Austrian operatic baritone.
-He received first musical training as a member of the Wiener Sängerknaben.
+He received first musical training as a member of the Vienna Boys' Choir.
 After five years as an ensemble member at the Theater Koblenz, he has worked as a free-lance singer based in Vienna since 1997, appearing at major opera houses and festivals internationally, often together with his brother Peter Edelmann, also a baritone.
 Focused on Mozart roles such as Don Giovanni and Papageno, he also appeared at the Schwetzingen Festival in the world premiere of Salvatore Sciarrino's Luci mie traditrici.

 Life and career

 Family and education

 Born in Vienna, Edelmann is the younger son of the Austrian opera singer Otto Edelmann, and the brother of Peter Edelmann, also a baritone.
-He was a member of the Wiener Sängerknaben from 1978 to 1982, and studied voice from 1987 to 1992 at the University of Music and Performing Arts Vienna with his father.
+He was a member of the Vienna Boys' Choir from 1978 to 1982, and studied voice from 1987 to 1992 at the University of Music and Performing Arts Vienna with his father.